Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 In the **Project window,**
 - An **AssetBundles** folder to contain your asset bundle(s).
 Please do not change, move or delete!
 - An **Editor folder** with the scripts to make the asset bundles.
+Please do not change, move or delete!
 - An **ExampleArtist folder** with subfolders for your Materials, Prefabs and Scene.

 We will duplicate and rename the ExampleArtist folder, personalizing it with your own name.
+This will help prevent confusion if you share assets with other people.

 .
 ![CreateAssetBundle_BlueSphereTransform](images/CreateAssetBundle_BlueSphereTransform.png)